node13h/django-debug-toolbar-template-profiler/README.rst

 Django Debug Toolbar Template Profiler
 ======================================

-This panel displays template time spent rendering each template and graphical respresentation on the timeline (see screenshot)
+This panel displays time spent rendering each template and graphical respresentation on the timeline (see screenshot)